 Summer Graduate Teaching Scholars (SGTS) Program

-Graduate student teaching scholars will receive the regular Summer Session salary as Associate-In and a $1,200 payment for participation in the training component of the program.
+Graduate student teaching scholars will receive the regular Summer Session salary as Associates-In and a $1,200 payment for participation in the training component of the program.
 The program entails guidance by a faculty mentor, teaching workshops by the Center for Engaged Teaching (CET) and weekly meetings during the summer.
 Graduate student scholars are provided feedback during the course, and participate in pre and post-course evaluations.
-The mentoring experience, by faculty, CET, and former summer graduate teaching scholars, are key components of the program.
+The mentoring experience, by faculty, the Center for Engaged Learning, and former summer graduate teaching scholars, are key components of the program.
 Previous years' scholars have praised the value of this opportunity.
-Priority will be given to graduate students who would be first-time Associate-In.
+Priority will be given to graduate students who would be first-time Associates-In.

 Teaching Scholar - Eligibility Criteria

-- Academic Senate policy allows graduate students to teach existing courses, but not new courses offered for the first time.
-Please visit the Academic Senate and the Graduate Division website for policy on appointing graduate students as Associate-In.
-If a student is or has been an Associate-In, they may participate in the program providing they have only been in this title for one quarter.
+- Academic Senate policy allows graduate students to teach existing courses, but not courses offered for the first time.
+Please visit the Academic Senate and the Graduate Division website for policy on appointing graduate students as Associates-In.
+If a student is or has been an Associates-In, they may participate in the program providing they have only been in this title for one quarter.

 - Summer Session policy for approving a proposed course requires an enrollment history of a minimum of 15 students in summer session, or 20 students if the course was taught in fall, winter, or spring quarters within the past two years.

-- Nominees must have successfully completed the CET course "The College Classroom" or be currently enrolled in the course in Fall 2015.
-Nominees unable to meet this condition may receive a conditional acceptance in the program contingent on their completion of "The College Classroom" in Winter 2016.
-It will be the responsibility of the SGTS to fit the class into his or her Winter 2016 schedule.
-For information on "The College Classroom", see http://commons.ucsd.edu/center-engaged-teaching/programs-and-services/classroom.html
+- Nominees must have successfully completed the CET teaching workshop series "Teaching + Learning at the College Level” or be currently enrolled in the workshop in Fall 2016.
+Nominees unable to meet this condition may receive a conditional acceptance in the program contingent on their completion of the "Teaching + Learning at the College Level” teaching workshop in Winter 2017.
+It will be the responsibility of the SGTS to fit the workshop into his or her Winter 2017 schedule.
+For information on "Teaching + Learning at the College Level” teaching workshop, see http://commons.ucsd.edu/educators/programs-for-graduate-students/classroom.html

 Teaching Scholar Preparation and Support Requirements